librallu/RICM4Projet/reports/week3/week3.rst

    Cons :
     - It is working with a python subset
-    - It has not libraries to use wifi
+    - It has no libraries to use wifi
-    - We need to use an another garbage collector
+    - We need to use a garbage collector